 Tell me if this sounds like you.
 Every day, you are constantly at your desk.
 The only time you ever leave your cubicle is to use the bathroom or eat lunch, and even then, sometimes you work while you eat!
 After all, if you don’t finish the work, who will?
 It doesn’t take too long to feel overwhelmed with endless projects.
 However, sitting long at your desk for too has proven to be detrimental to your health.

-Here are some simple stretches you can do throughout your work day to keep your energy up:
+Here are 7 simple stretches you can do throughout your work day to keep your energy up:

 Of course, you can always use stress balls to relieve achy hands or calm nerves.